- Syracuse University College of Law, J.D.

 - U.S. Patent and Trademark Office

 David is recognized by IAM Patent 1000 as one of the world’s leading patent practitioners.
 In 2013, David was recognized as an “IP Star” by Managing Intellectual Property.
-Additionally, David was recognized as a “Life Sciences Star” by LMG Life Sciences in 2012 and 2013.
+Additionally, he was recognized as a “Life Sciences Star” by LMG Life Sciences in 2012 and 2013.
 David was also recognized by Super Lawyers in 2013.

 DAVID S. RESNICK